 Today, we also know that Stage IV means that the cancer is no longer “localized”.
-In Jeff’s case, it has metastasized, spreading to the pelvis, spine and lymph nodes.
-After three devastating rounds of chemo and a total loss of 55 pounds, we learned this week that the cancer actually doubled down and spread further into his liver, kidneys and lungs.
+In Jeff’s case, it has metastasized, spreading to the pelvis, spine, and lymph nodes.
+After three devastating rounds of chemo and a total loss of 55 pounds, we learned this week that his cancer actually doubled down and spread further into his liver, kidneys, and lungs.

 Through it all, Jeff has been unbelievably upbeat – far more concerned about those of us who love him.
 Though he weighs just 150 pounds now and the chemotherapy leaves him fetal for days at a time, he finds a way to hold me.
 He still sings in the shower, even when he can’t stand up in the shower.
 He still makes me laugh every, single day.
 He makes a point to do so.

-When Jeff discovered that he was not selected to receive immunotherapy through a clinical trial that he was a part of, I raged about losing the “life lottery.”
+When Jeff discovered that he was not selected to receive immunotherapy through a clinical trial, I raged about losing the “life lottery.”
 Jeff, on the other hand, said simply “well, what can you do, babe?”
 And so we moved on.

 When Jeff discovered that the next round of chemo would take his curly hair, he simply asked that we call a barber to come over to his hospital room to proactively shave his head and trademark beard.
 He refuses to let cancer define him.

 Sick as he is, Jeff remains my rock.

 This isn’t the best week for Jeff.
 He hasn’t left the hospital since Monday and he received a shocking setback when he learned that the cancer had grown despite his best efforts.
 Before entering the hospital, he carved another hole into his belt so that he could keep his pants from falling off his body.